Itzehoe station: Operations

 Regionalbahn services of Schleswig-Holstein from Hamburg-Altona and Pinneberg via Elmshorn begin and end In Itzehoe.
-The Nord-Ostsee-Bahn service from Hamburg-Altona to Westerland (Sylt) via Husum makes a stop in Itzehoe, as does the Nord-Ostsee-Bahn (NOB) service to Heide.
-Deutsche Bahn Intercity trains (IC) also stop in Itzehoe and connect the city directly to Stuttgart, Frankfurt, Göttingen and Dresden or in the opposite direction to Westerland.
+The DB Regio Nord service from Hamburg-Altona to Westerland (Sylt) via Husum makes a stop in Itzehoe, as does the service to Heide.
+Deutsche Bahn Intercity trains (IC) also stop in Itzehoe and connect the city directly to Stuttgart, Berlin and Köln or in the opposite direction to Westerland or Dagebüll Mole.

 Itzehoe station has four platform tracks.
 The track next to the station building is called track 2 and is used by Regionalbahn services.
-NOB and IC trains to Westerland stop on track 3.
-NOB services to Hamburg-Altona and IC trains to Stuttgart, Frankfurt (am Main), Göttingen and Dresden (Wednesdays and Saturdays only to Berlin Südkreuz) stop on track 4.
-Track 5 is the starting point for NOB services to Heide.
+RE and IC trains to Westerland stop on track 3.
+RE services to Hamburg-Altona and IC trains to Stuttgart, Berlin and Köln stop on track 4.
+Track 5 is the starting point for Nordbahn services to Heide.
 In addition to these tracks, there are sidings for freight trains.

 Due to the electrification, most intercity trains coming from the south from Itzehoe are electrically-hauled.
 At the station, the electric locomotive is swapped for a diesel locomotive for the remaining leg to Westerland.
 In the opposite direction, the procedure is reversed.

 The Itzehoe-Wrist railway operated until 27 September 1975.